-Offer friendship and guidance to prisoners and ex-prisoners who are rebuilding their lives.
+Offer friendship and guidance to prisoners and former prisoners who are rebuilding their lives.
 The resources on this page will help you develop effective mentoring skills.
-(Please click on the + to view more resources)
+(Please click on the + to view more resources.)

-Let these scriptures provide a solid foundation for your mentoring outreach.
+Let these Bible verses provide a solid foundation for your mentoring outreach.